How To Hand Wash Clothes

 HOW TO HAND WASH CLOTHES

-Washing clothes by hand increases the longevity of textiles by preserving fibers and detailing.
-Bras, pantyhose, and anything with lycra or elastic can potentially break down in the hot water and agitating spin cycles.
+Washing clothes by hand extends the life of your garments by preserving fibers.
+Items such as bras, pantyhose, and clothing containing synthetic materials such as Lycra or elastic fibers can potentially break down in hot water or during a machine's spin cycle.

-Before you begin, look for the washing instructions on the item's tag.
-If the tag says "dry clean only," do not hand or machine wash.
+Before you begin, check the care label for washing instructions.
+If the tag indicates "dry clean only," do not hand wash or machine wash garments.

 Directions for Hand Washing Clothes:

 1. Separate clothing by color.
-Delicate fabrics such as silk garments, wool and lace should also be washed separately.
+Garments containing delicate fabrics such as silk, wool and lace should be washed separately.

-6. Remove clothes.
+4. Remove clothes.
 Gently squeeze out excess water.
-Avoid twisting, as doing so can damage the fabric.
+Avoid twisting or wringing the clothes, as this can cause damage.

-8. Submerge clothes again.
-Agitate then allow clothes to soak for 5-10 minutes.
+6. Submerge clothes again.
+Agitate for 2-3 minutes, then allow clothes to soak for 5-10 minutes.

-10. Air dry.
-Hang clothes on drying rack or line, or lay flat on a dry towel.
+8. Air dry clothes.
+Hang clothes on a drying rack or drying line, either indoors or outdoors in the sun, or lay flat to dry on a towel.

 Sign Up For Our Newsletter